Upload videos to the RWTH streaming server (Opencast)

 The block "Videostreaming (Opencast)" on the right side of a course room shows all streaming videos that are on the RWTH streaming server and that can be used in this course room.
 Managerscan use this block to upload videos to the streaming server that should be available in the current course room.
 The videos can also be deleted here.
 Students do not see the block.

 Videos from the RWTH streaming server are made available to the participants of an event in two steps:

-- Upload the videos to the streaming server via the block "Videostreaming (Opencast)
+- Upload the videos to the streaming server via the block "Videostreaming (Opencast) (this tutorial)

 The block "Videostreaming (Opencast)" lists the videos that are available for a course room on the RWTH streaming server.
 It also shows their processing status.

 New videos are uploaded to Opencast by clicking the "Add Video" button in the block.

 The block and its contents are only visible to managers.

 Since the block shows only a part of the available videos due to space restrictions, the link "Go to overview" leads to the complete list of videos.
 In addition to the list of videos that have already been processed or are being processed, a separate list shows the videos that are still in the queue where they are waiting for the Opencast system to start processing them.
 In the course of processing the videos are converted into several quality levels.

 To upload a video to the RWTH streaming server, click "Add Video" in the “Videostreaming (Opencast)" block.